jrmarble/cs365/README.md

 # Predicting NBA Player Longevity

-Using NBA player stats from a given year to predict how many years they will coninue to play in the NBA.
+Using NBA player stats to predict how many years they will continue to play in the NBA.

 ## Author